snudatalab/KG-CTF/README.md

-# KG-CTF
+# KG-CTF and OKG-CTF

-This is the official implementation of "Accurate Coupled Tensor Factorization with Knowledge Graph" (BigData 2024).
+This is the official implementation of "Offline and Online Accurate Coupled Tensor Factorization with Knowledge Graph".
-The codes for the implementation of KG-CTF (Knowledge Graph based Coupled Tensor Factorization) are included in `src/`.
+The codes for the implementation of KG-CTF and OKG-CTF (Offline and Online Knowledge Graph based Coupled Tensor Factorization) are included in `src/`.

 ![Overview](KG-CTF.png)

 ## Abstract

-How can we accurately decompose a temporal irregular tensor along with a related knowledge graph tensor?
-The PARAFAC2 decomposition is widely used for analyzing irregular tensors composed of matrices with varying row sizes.
-Recent advancements in PARAFAC2 methods primarily focus on capturing dynamic features that change over time, since data irregularities often arise from temporal fluctuations.
-However, these methods often neglect static features, such as knowledge information, which remain constant over time.
-In this paper, we propose KG-CTF (Knowledge Graph-based Coupled Tensor Factorization), a coupled tensor factorization method designed to capture both dynamic and static features within an irregular tensor.
-To incorporate knowledge graph tensors as static features, KG-CTF couples an irregular temporal tensor with a knowledge graph tensor that share a common axis.
-Additionally, KG-CTF employs a relational regularization to capture relationships among the factor matrices of the knowledge graph tensor.
-For accelerated convergence of the factor matrices, KG-CTF utilizes momentum update techniques.
-Extensive experiments show that KG-CTF reduces error rates by up to 1.64× compared to existing PARAFAC2 methods.
+How can we accurately decompose a temporal irregular tensor along while incorporating a related knowledge graph tensor in both offline and online streaming settings?
+PARAFAC2 decomposition is widely applied to the analysis of irregular tensors consisting of matrices with varying row sizes.
+In both offline and online streaming scenarios, existing PARAFAC2 methods primarily focus on capturing dynamic features that evolve over time, since data irregularities often arise from temporal variations.
+However, these methods tend to overlook static features, such as knowledge-based information, which remain unchanged over time.
+In this paper, we propose KG-CTF (Knowledge Graph-based Coupled Tensor Factorization) and OKG-CTF (Online Knowledge Graph-based Coupled Tensor Factorization), two coupled tensor factorization methods designed to effectively capture both dynamic and static features within an irregular tensor in offline and online streaming settings, respectively.
+To integrate knowledge graph tensors as static features, KG-CTF and OKG-CTF couple an irregular temporal tensor with a knowledge graph tensor by sharing a common axis.
+Additionally, both methods employ relational regularization to preserve the structural dependencies among the factor matrices of the knowledge graph tensor.
+To further enhance convergence speed, we utilize momentum-based update strategies for factor matrices.
+Through extensive experiments, we demonstrate that KG-CTF reduces error rates by up to 1.64× compared to existing PARAFAC2 methods.
+Furthermore, OKG-CTF achieves up to 5.7× faster running times compared to existing streaming approaches for each newly arriving tensor.

 ## Requirements
 We recommend using the following versions of packages: